Rest and Explore

 Joy works leading groups in wild places, summer and winter.
 She is a UIMLA International Mountain Leader and BASI Nordic Ski Instructor.
 In her free time Joy loves to spend time ourdoors as a keen skier, runner and climber.
 A mindfulness practitioner for many years, Joy now teaches mindfulness.
 Her work is united by her passion for helping people to express their potential and explore their relationship with nature.

 Originally a qualified physiotherapist the pull of the mountains became too strong so she relocated to the Alps and now spends large parts of the year in Norway.
-Joy is a Pilates teacher and a member of the Mindfulness Association, UK.
+Joy is also a Pilates teacher.

 • Six nights accommodation with breakfast and dinner